KDE/ghostwriter/README.md

 Roadmap
 ========

-- Replace HUDs with popup menus or sidebar.
-- Add session and document goals.
+- Add session goals.
-- Update only the changed HTML in live preview to improve rendering speed.
 - Implement synchronized scrolling.
 - Add quick preview popup of equations and images.
 - Go to corresponding line in editor on `Ctrl+left click` over text in live preview.
 - Provide a fully-tested MacOS port with installer. **Help wanted!**
 - Translate *ghostwriter* into other languages via *Qt Linguist*.  **Help wanted!**
+- Use Travis-CI to produce automated Windows build. **Help wanted!**
 - Port from qmake to cmake in preparation for Qt 6.

 Licensing